chauhanssaksham/MusicPlayerApp/README.txt

             --->Populate the Database === DONE
             --->Implement getting the songs from the database == DONE
             ------------>Implement the creation of these songs using EJS views and song.id instead of songId
-            ------------>Implement sending songsArr as a function or middleware, not with every controller (and requesting only the songs required)
+            ------------>Implement sending songsArr as a function or middleware == DONE
-                                TRY ASYNC-AWAIT for this

     2. Create an "Artists" and "Albums" route
             ==== Artists route created, with SMW page,